By Janice Jones |Last Updated February 2026

 Wild mushrooms — those that grow in your backyard or along a trail can be dangerous not only to you but to your dog.
 People know not to sample them, but dogs can be curious.

-Toxins in the mushroom can create havoc with many different organs including the liver, kidneys and brain.
+Toxins in the mushroom can wreak havoc on many organs, including the liver, kidneys, and brain.
 Symptoms include vomiting, seizures, coma, and even death.
-So check your yard periodically and remove any mushroom looking plants.
+So check your yard periodically and remove any mushroom-looking plants.

 Bones are different.
 Cooked bones are the most dangerous.
-They can break or splinter as the dog gnaws on them causing the dog to choke or create lacerations in the digestive wall and even obstructions.
+They can break or splinter as the dog gnaws on them, causing the dog to choke, create lacerations in the digestive wall, or even experience obstructions.
 Fish bones are especially problematic.
-There does not seem to be this type of problem with uncooked bones and so uncooked bones have become a part of a raw diet.

 When dogs ingest large quantities of salt, it leads to excessive thirst and subsequent urination.
 This usually happens when a dog gets too many salty foods.
-It the salt intake is large enough, sodium ion poisoning occurs.
+If salt intake is sufficiently high, sodium ion poisoning occurs.

-Symptoms include vomiting, diarrhea, depression, tremors, fever, seizures and even death.
+Symptoms include vomiting, diarrhea, depression, tremors, fever, seizures, and even death.
 Think twice about allowing your dog to help themselves to those salty treats.
 So when you sneak your tiny dog into the movie theater, don’t let them eat all your popcorn!
+Severe salt poisoning is uncommon but can occur when large amounts are consumed.

 ASPCA Animal Poison Control Center 888-426-4435